-While I have used this kind of sightseeing trains in other cities, I did not use them in Colmar.
-If you are tired of walking, you can instead hop on one of the sightseeing trains and discover Colmar by train.
+While I have used these kinds of sightseeing trains in other cities, I did not use them in Colmar.
+If you are tired of walking, you can instead hop on one sightseeing train and discover Colmar by train.

 Boat / Gondola Tour

 Have I ever mentioned my obsession with boat rides?
 Yes?
-Okay, so I am happiest on the water and for all those weird people with the same obsession as me, you can do a boat tour in Colmar as well.
+Okay, so I am happiest on the water, and for all those weird people with the same obsession as me, you can do a boat tour in Colmar as well.

-It is not the epic 3-hour boat tour that I did on Lake Thun, but well, the boat ride takes 30 minutes and this is a lazy kind of sightseeing, as you will see the center of Colmar without having to move at all.
+It is not the epic 3-hour boat tour that I did on Lake Thun, but well, the boat ride takes 30 minutes, and this is a lazy kind of sightseeing, as you will see the center of Colmar without having to move at all.

 More Fun Colmar Activities

-If you have more than a day, or want to add a few more activities then consider doing one of these things in Colmar.
+If you have more than a day or want to add a few more activities, then consider doing one of these things in Colmar.